 It Might be a Business after all

 If you have income from sources other than your main job, how do you know whether it’s income from a business or hobby?
+Like many of us, you’ve probably dreamed of turning a hobby or pastime into a regular business.
+Or perhaps the current economic condition necessitated that you turn to a side job to earn extra money.
+You won’t have any unusual tax headaches if your new business is profitable.
+However, if you consistently generate losses, the IRS may step in and say it’s a hobby—an activity not engaged in for profit—rather than a business.
 The distinction between the two makes a big difference in your taxes.
 Look at the following nine factors when making the determination.

 - Operate in a businesslike manner?
 Do you keep accurate books and records?
 If so, you are more likely to have a business than a hobby.